automotive-grade-linux/docs-agl/docs/getting-started/machines/R-Car-Starter-Kit-gen3.md

 ```

 * Verify that the ethaddr environment variable is set to the same MAC address value shown on the label on top of the RJ45 Ethernet connector.
-* If not please set it using the following command:
+* If not, set it using the following command:

 ```
 setenv ethaddr <MAC address>